 Cats With Orange Eyes(With Picture)

-Are Orange Eyes Rare in Cats?
+Are Cats with Orange Eyes Uncommon?

-Breeds of Cats with Orange Eyes
+Different Types of Cats with Orange Eyes

 1. British Shorthair